EuclidProtocol/docs/docs/API/Developer Guides/Swap.md

   asset_in: data.assetIn, // the type of asset in
   asset_out: data.assetOut, // the type of asset out
   cross_chain_addresses: data.crossChainAddresses, // the chains and addresses to release asset out
-  min_amount_out: data.minAmountOut, // the minimum asset out accepted.
-Used to specify slippage.
+  slippage: data.slippage, // Used to specify max slippage tolerated.
   sender: {
     address: wallet!.bech32Address,
     chain_uid: chain!.chain_uid,